expo/expo/docs/pages/guides/sharing-before-release.md

 import Video from '~/components/plugins/Video'

-The typical means of distribution for a mobile app is through the Apple App Store and/or Google Play Store, but this isn't the best way to share pre-production build.
-During the development process you'll want share your progress with both technical and non-technical stakeholders in the project to gather feedback and test it, and there are several approaches you can take for doing this.
+The typical means of distribution for a mobile app is through the Apple App Store and/or Google Play Store, but this isn't the best way to share pre-production builds.
+During the development process you'll want share your progress with both technical and non-technical stakeholders of the project to gather feedback and test it, and there are several approaches you can take for doing this.

 ## Expo Go